Stan-21/cmpm-121-f25-d3/PLAN.md

 - [x] when the map is scrolled generate cells again using moveend event
 - [x] make sure that cells are memoryless (might be unnecessary)
 - [x] add a victory message when player crafts a certain token value (128)

+NOTE: The commented out bits are for future plans.
+I plan on creating a type of "chat box" and everytime the player interacts with something that interaction is logged into the chatbox on the right.